Skip to main content

 Feel rejuvenated after your own Epsom salt bath

 What should you do if you have a supply of Epsom salt lying around?
-Make a soothing Epsom salt bath, of course!
+Take it from actress/model Jessica Biel and two-time Olympic gold medalist Ashleigh Johnson, and make an Epsom salt bath!
 As you may know, Epsom salt has a lot of uses and benefits.
-The easiest way you can use it is by drawing yourself a nice, warm bath with it.
+The easiest way you can use it is by drawing yourself a nice, warm Epsom salt bath.

-In this article, you’ll learn about what you’ll need for an Epsom salt bath.
+In this article, you’ll learn what you need for an Epsom salt bath.
 It includes the basics, including the kinds of Epsom salt soaks and add-ins you can put.
-Let’s start with what is an Epsom salt bath.
+Let’s start with what an Epsom salt bath is.

 What Is an Epsom Salt Bath?